Welcome to PCE!

 Do I need to bring any of my own gear (lighting console, camera, etc.)?

 No, all gear will be provided by PCE.
-Employees are restricted from bringing personal gear (or gear from others) to PCE job sites without express written permission to do so.
+Employees are restricted from bringing personal gear or gear obtained from others to PCE jobsites without express written permission to do so.

 I would like to give feedback on an event I worked on.
 Who do I contact?

-If you have comments, questions, or suggestions related to your event or your experience working for PCE, we'd love to hear them.
-Feel free to contact us at info@gopce.com.
+If you have comments, questions, or suggestions related to your event or your experience working for PCE, we’d love to hear them.
+Contact us at info@gopce.com.

 Important Phone Numbers